mightymos/esphome-docs/components/rf_bridge.rst

 If you have flashed the secondary MCU with the `Portisch firmware <https://github.com/Portisch/RF-Bridge-EFM8BB1>`__, ESPHome is able to receive the extra protocols that can be decoded as well as activate the other modes supported.

+A port is also available for the `Sonoff R2 v2.2 bridge <https://github.com/mightymos/RF-Bridge-OB38S003>`__.

 .. _rf_bridge-on_advanced_code_received: